 Now, this doesn’t mean spending without care.
 You have to invest within reason.
 Do your research to understand why these investments are necessary, so when you advocate for your HR budget, you’ll get the money you need to succeed.

 Personal finance and your HR budget have more in common than you think.
-A lot of the lessons you learn in your daily budgeting can be applied to your company’s budgeting practices.
+A lot of the personal finance lessons you learn in your daily budgeting can be applied to your company’s budgeting practices.
 We hope that you got a lot out of today’s blog post as you consider next year’s HR budget.